igarrison/HDRWebVideoCreatorsGuide/README.md

 I don't currently use Vimeo but it does have HDR support.
 I'm more keen to document HDR workflows with YouTube initially but it might also be fun sometime to more thoroughly test Vimeo with HDR see what advantages it has over YouTube if any.

 ## Recommended Hardware for HDR

+can record 10-bit color internally, has a LOG gamma profile (V-LOG) granting an extra stop of dynamic range for a total of 12 stops on the camera.
+Months later the GH5 received a firmware update which allowed recording directly in HLG (Hybrid LOG Gamma), a dynamic HDR standard that uses rec2020 color space.
+And then again another year later the GH5 receive a firmware update allowing an All-Intraframe 400Mbps codec which could reduce some of the compression of interframe h264/h265 in the previous acquisition codec selection.
+Shooting HDR on the GH5 just looked more and more attractive so I began investigating HDR10 video on YouTube.

 To engage in HDR content creation you will need: